-Struggling to support myself and create a new life, had me work harder than ever had before however I often missed out on opportunities due to my differences and connection to LGBTQI+ community.
+Struggling to support myself and create a new life, had me work harder than ever had before however I often missed out on opportunities due to my differences and connection to LGBTIQ+ community.
 At the time it felt like the world was becoming a darker place and with no escape.
 I became very lost and often unsure if I even wanted to be found again.

 Until it happened, I was fortunate to be found by Pinnacle Foundation.
 They had reignited the spark within myself that had been gone for so long.
-Affording me the opportunity to live a authentic life and proud member of the LGBTQI+ community.
+Affording me the opportunity to live a authentic life and proud member of the LGBTIQ+ community.

 “Education is the most powerful weapon you can use to change the world” – Nelson Mandela

 I only realised how difficult the last few years have been after I received a Pinnacle scholarship.

 Before I received the scholarship, I was only just getting by financially and I felt as though no one in my medical degree understood what I was going through.

 Being able to talk to my mentor about medicine is invaluable, because before now I had never met a transgender doctor.

 Pinnacle’s financial help has allowed me buy educational equipment that I otherwise wouldn’t have been able to afford.
 I feel much more confident that I can complete my studies.